silverstripe/silverstripe-lessons-v4/README.md

 Notice that we can use the shortcut of concurrently adding the field to the tab, and assigning it to a variable.
 This technique is often used when making updates to form fields after instantiation.

-Now when we try to upload anything but a PDF to the brochure field, it refuses it, and throws an error.
+Now when we try to upload anything but a PDF to the brochure field, it refuses it and throws an error.

 It would also be nice if the uploader put all the files in a folder of our choosing.
-By default, everything will end up in `assets/Uploads`, and that directly can become quite polluted if you don't stay on top of configuring your upload directories.
+By default, everything will end up in `assets/Uploads`, and that directory can become quite polluted if you don't stay on top of configuring your upload directories.

-We can use `setFolderName()` on the `UploadField` to assign a folder, relative to `assets/*.
-If the folder doesn't exist, it will be created, along with any non-existent ancestors your specify, i.e. "does/not/exist" would create three new folders.
+We can use `setFolderName()` on the `UploadField` to assign a directory, relative to `assets/*`.
+If the folder doesn't exist, it will be created, along with any non-existent ancestors your specify, e.g. "brand/new/location" would create three new directories resulting in the path `assets/brand/new/location`.

 ```php
 	public function getCMSFields() {